Welcome to the Zagora Archaeological Project

 But all these millennia later, the building layout remains, along with artefacts in the rooms where they had been stored and used.
 This provides clear evidence of how life was lived at Zagora, which is extremely rare among central Aegean Early Iron Age sites.
 So far only 10% of the 6.7-hectare site has been excavated.

-The 2019 season is a collaboration between the University of Sydney’s Department of Archaeology in collaboration with GML Heritage, the Australian Archaeological Institute at Athens and Sydney University Museums.
-We aim to learn more about the economy of the site and its place in the wider eastern Mediterranean.
+The 2024 season is a collaboration between the University of Sydney’s Discipline of Archaeology, the Australian Archaeological Institute at Athens, the Chau Chak Wing Museum and Aargus Pty Ltd. We aim to learn more about the site’s economy, its hydrology and ancient environment, and its place in the wider eastern Mediterranean.

 Discover more about the Zagora Archaeological Project on our Zagora Dig Blog